-In which I beg 3 of the biggest companies in the world, and 3 companies in Colorado to hire me.
+In which I beg 3 of the biggest companies in the world to hire me.

 Let’s face it.
 I graduate in May.
 It’s time to start getting my ducks in a row and figure out what I’m going to do.

 I could travel the world, but I’d honestly rather start paying down these student loans. 📈 That’s probably a heartbreaking 21st-century sentence, but hey, that’s the state of the union.
 Plus, when you pay down your loans you can travel without that debt looming in the back of your mind.

 I love your website.
 Are you hiring?
 Cause I’m lookin’ 😉

 Why am I interested in Google?

 I’ve been fascinated with the scale of Google since I was about 9 years old.
 I remember the first time I learned that Larry Page was a billionaire for creating a service I’ve never paid for.
 That blew my mind.
 I also remember being taught in 3rd grade about googols, a number of 100 digits, and being dumbfounded that the word means something other than the search giant.

 I remember being taught about a plethora of search engines including Ask Jeeves, something with a dog and a bone, Yahoo, and AltaVista.
 I always preferred good ole’ Google, though.

 Google’s work culture is exciting to me: I strive to never be the smartest person in the room, and that’s inevitable at the tech giant.

 The work is fascinating: Obviously, there are nearly countless teams at Google for a designer like myself to end up at, but at the end of the day you are making products that impact people’s lives.
 Every decision matters because of the sheer size of what you’re producing, and that’s fascinating to me.